featurehub-io/featurehub-flutter-sdk/client-dart-sdk/README.md

 If the request has no data or an api key that doesn't exist, that is not considered an error because they may just not yet be available and you don't want your application to fail.

+## Flutter sample app example

+There is a full [example](todo) you can follow that demonstrates how a feature with a key "CONTAINER_COLOUR" of type _string_ can be processed by Flutter app.
+The container colour will get updated states based on the feature value, which can be "yellow", "green", "purple" and so on as on the video clip above.

-## Supported feature state requests
+## Feature state methods

-* Get a raw feature value through "Get" methods (imperative way)
+* Get a raw feature value through "Get" methods
     - `getFlag('FEATURE_KEY')` returns a boolean feature value or _null_ if the feature does not exist
     - `getNumber('FEATURE_KEY')` | `getString('FEATURE_KEY')` | `getJson('FEATURE_KEY')` returns the value or _null_ if the feature value is empty or does not exist
     - `exists('FEATURE_KEY')` returns true if feature key exists, otherwise false
     - `feature('FEATURE_KEY')` | `getFeatureState('FEATURE_KEY')` `returns FeatureStateHolder` if feature key exists or _null_ if the feature value is not set or does not exist

-## Flutter sample app example

-There is a full [example](todo) you can follow that demonstrates how a feature with a key "CONTAINER_COLOUR" of type _string_ can be processed by Flutter app.
-The container colour will get updated states based on the feature value, which can be "yellow", "green", "purple" and so on as on the video clip above.